 - Introduction of additional no- and low-sugar product innovations

-PepsiCo anticipates that efforts within the food and beverage industry to improve the nutritional quality of products will continue.
+PepsiCo anticipates that efforts will continue unabated within the beverage industry to improve the nutritional quality of products and to support consumers in making Positive Choices.